joeNeale/OctoChargeBot/README.md

 - [x] Write Google Apps Script for converting emails to calendar events.
 - [ ] Implement Home Assistant automations for charging control.
 - [ ] Test the system with actual free electricity periods.
-- [ ] Document the setup process for community use.